-The prevalence of cloud compute continues to grow since our last update of infrastructure as a service pricing, and the competition among cloud providers remains fierce.
-However, it can be difficult to properly assess how competitive individual providers are with one another because their non-standardized packaging makes it effectively impossible to compare services on an equal footing.
+The prevalence of cloud compute continues to grow since our last update of infrastructure as a service pricing, and the competition amongst cloud providers remains intense.
+‘Hybrid’ and ‘multi-cloud’ are the buzzwords du jour.
+However, it can be difficult to properly assess how competitive cloud providers are with one another because their non-standardized packaging makes it effectively impossible to compare services on an equal footing.

 To this end we offer the following deconstruction of IaaS cloud pricing models.
 This analysis is intended not as a literal expression of cost per service; this is not an attempt to estimate the actual component costs for compute, disk, and memory per provider.
 Such numbers would be speculative and unreliable, as they would rely on non-public information.
 Instead, this analysis compares base, retail hourly instance costs against the individual service offerings.

 What this attempts to highlight is how providers may be differentiating from each other via their pricing models.
 In other words, it’s an attempt to answer the question: for a given hourly cost, who’s offering the most compute, disk or memory?